UniMelbHumanRoboticsLab/CANOpenRobotController/README.md

 1. **CANopen Communications Level:** Provides the CAN-level communications, providing the mechanisms for the sending and receiving of PDO and SDO messages
 2. **The Robot Level:** Defines the components of the Robot to be controlled, including the joints, associated drives, and input devices
-3. **The State Machine and Trajectory Generator:** Defines the high level logic for the device, and the trajectories to be used.
+3. **The Application Layer:** Defines the high level logic for the device, based on the implementation of a State Machine.

 Whilst the code can be modified at any level, this structure is designed to provide a degree of modularity.
 The CANopen Communications level should not need to be changed.
 The Robot level should only change with respect if the robot to be controlled changes.
-This is loosely enforced by the source code folder structure - the files which should not need modification are placed in the `src/libs` folder, and the remainder are placed in the `src/apps` folder.
-Due to this, thus there are base classes in the `libs` folder which are derived in the `apps` folder.
+This is loosely enforced by the source code folder structure - the files which should not need modification are placed in the `src/core` folder, and the remainder are placed in the `src/apps` and `src/hardware` folders.
+Note that in addition to the CANopen Communication code, the `src/core` folder also includes base classes which are derived from in the `src/apps` and `src/hardware` folders.

 ## Getting started with CORC